What is omnichannel marketing?

 Know how to nudge:

 Upshot suit offers many user actions to nudge users at appropriate times.
 Via conditional flows, map different user actions so that every user journey is unique.
-That’s what we call “personalised user journeys”.
-Based on requirement, one can create different journeys for different platforms or the same journey for users who started with the same trigger.
+That’s what we call “personalized user journeys.”
+Based on requirements, one can create different journeys for different platforms or the same journey for users who started with the same trigger.